Hakeem Belo-Osagie: Telecommunications and other recent ventures

-Non-executive and honorary positions

-Belo-Osagie sits on the Global Board of Advisers of the Council on Foreign Relations, a leading non-partisan US think-tank.
-In 2015, Belo-Osagie was appointed to the International Advisory Board of the Brookings Institution in Washington DC, which has been described as the most influential think-tank in the world.

-Belo-Osagie and his wife both serve as members of Harvard University's Global Advisory Council.
-Belo-Osagie is also a member of the Yale University President's Council on International Activities and the New York University President's Global Council.

-Belo-Osagie was appointed by the Nigerian Minister of the Federal Capital Territory to act as a non-executive chairman of the Abuja Investment Corporation from 2007 to 2011.
-He did not receive a salary for this role.
-Belo-Osagie also currently chairs Chocolate City Music Group, a leading Nigerian entertainment company.

 Philanthropy

 Belo-Osagie and his wife are among the largest donors to the African Leadership Academy (the "ALA"), a residential secondary school in Johannesburg that works to educate Africa's brightest students.
 Founded in 2008, the highly selective ALA immerses promising young people in a rigorous two-year curriculum of leadership, service and African studies.
 The ALA network of alumni includes almost four hundred young leaders drawn from forty three countries across the continent.
 In 2012, the academy unveiled the "Hakeem and Myma Belo-Osagie Wing", named in recognition of the couple's support of the ALA and their advocacy on its behalf.

 The couple have recently established the "Hakeem and Myma Belo-Osagie Fund for the Promotion of Africa" at Yale University, and are supporters of Harvard University's Center for African Studies.
 Belo-Osagie has also endowed a fund to provide scholarships for African students studying at Balliol College, Oxford.

 Belo-Osagie serves on the board of Alfanar, a charity which applies the principles of private sector investment to charitable giving to help build sustainable social enterprises throughout the Arab world.
 He also chairs the Nigerian National Committee for the United World Colleges, which assists the organisation's member colleges in identifying suitable candidates for their two-year International Baccalaureate scholarship programmes.
 Mr Belo-Osagie has also funded several scholarships to the United World Colleges.